CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 Danio_rerio.GRCz10.fa  Danio_rerio.GRCz10.fa.fai
 </pre>

-To copy the content of this directory to Allas, I first login to Taito and set up the Allas environment in with command:
+To copy the content of this directory to Allas, I first login to Taito-shell and set up the Allas environment in with command:
 ```text
 module load allas
 ```
 Then I open connection to Allas with command `allas-conf`.
 The command asks for my CSC password (xxxxxxxxxxx)  and then lists those Allas projects that are accessible for me.
 In this case I select project_2001659.
-<pre><b>[kkayttaj@taito-login3:~> allas-conf</b>
+<pre>[kkayttaj@c311:~><b> allas-conf</b>
 Please enter CSC password for account kkayttaj: xxxxxxxxxx
 Checking projects available for your account.